appacademy/redux_workshop/part_1.md

 });
 ```

-While the purpose `RootReducer` may not be obvious right now, it will later allow us to connect several domain-specific reducers to our store by combining them into a single `RootReducer`;
+While the purpose of the `RootReducer` may not be obvious right now, it will later allow us to connect several domain-specific reducers to our store by combining them into a single `RootReducer`.

-Finally, let's create and export our store!
+Finally, let's create and export our `Store`!
 Note that the `createStore` function accepts the `RootReducer` as an argument.

 ```js
 const Store = createStore(RootReducer);